 The LeRay Mansion, Located On Fort Drum, A Place Rich In North Country History… And Hauntings?

-Located not too far from what is known as the old Black River or Pearl Street entrance to the military base, the mansion was built for James Donatien LeRay de Chaumont, Chaumont of France, that is, and son of Jacques who is known as the French Father of the American Revolution.
-According to the Dave Lane article from his Old Homes of Northern New York published in 1941, son James LeRay would “entertain President James Monroe at LeRaysville in 1817 and other noted guests.”
+Located not too far from what is known as the old Black River or Pearl Street entrance to the military base, the mansion was built for James Donatien LeRay de Chaumont, Chaumont of France, that is, and son of Jacques, who is known as the French Father of the American Revolution.
+According to the David Lane article from his Old Homes of Northern New York published in 1941, son James LeRay would “entertain President James Monroe at LeRaysville in 1817 and other noted guests.”

 The contents of the transcribed letter are as follows, with its actual spelling and grammar: